alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 * 51 super early bird (€25),
 * 100 early bird (€50).

-The remaining attendants did not pay directly:
+The remaining attendees did not pay directly:

 * 60 sponsor tickets,
 * 34 speakers,
 * 18 volunteers,
 * and 4 organizers.

-For a grand total of 644 attendants.
+For a grand total of 644 attendees.
 A few of them only came to the workshop by @substack, so on Saturday we were just above 600 people.